-<HTML>
+</HTML>

-<HEAD> <meta name="AUTHOR" content="WEXTOR"> <meta name="ROBOTS" content="NONE"> <meta http-equiv="pragma" content="no-cache"> <meta http-equiv="expires" content="Thursday, entry page in order to help these people find your study.
-Table 26.5 shows an example of a Web page that might be used to recruit participants to survey of memories of early experiences by transvestites.
-You should also consider using an informative title for the first page of your study.
-Reips (2002b) advises using uninformative page titles and page names for consecutive pages, to avoid the possibility that people will find these subsequent pages via search engines and enter the study somewhere in the middle.
+also consider using an informative title for the first page of your study.
+Reips (2002b) advises using uninformative page titles and page names for consecutive pages to avoid the possibility that people will find these subsequent pages via search engines and enter the study somewhere in the middle.
 However, the first page that recruits participants can have an informative title without distracting the participant.